Along with Rep. Horrigan's January 9, 2012 response

 Paul: |

 Chairman Ingbretson (who is a very nice man) was apologetic when I saw him at the weekly session day: he wants me to be able to stay on the committee.
 He referred specifically to a letter which I sent one Michael Brewster (the complainant behind 2011 House Petition #3) back in October 2011.
-Rep. Ingbretson found it disturbing.
-I don't think it's disturbing at all, although I can see why Mr. Brewster would have preferred a different response from me.
+In retrospect I can see why Mr. Brewster would have preferred a different response from me.

 2011 Petitions: